vovxox/scripts/install-tomcat.md

 #extract
 tar -xvzf <tar file name>

-#Under Apache Tomcat folder, there exists two files, namely; startup.sh and shutdown.sh.
-Browse to the bin folder
+#Browse to the bin folder under tomcat folder.
+Two files, namely; startup.sh and shutdown.sh.

-#Now lets start tomcat service
+#Sstart tomcat service
 ./startup.sh

 /*Change port number from 8080 to 8090 (if your Jenkins on AWS is also listening to the port 8080)